Point Danger (Portland, Victoria): Gannet colony

 Point Danger is home to a colony of Australasian gannets, largely a result of spillover from the nearby Lawrence Rocks colony exceeding its capacity.
 Established in October 1996, it is Australia's only mainland gannet colony; all others are on islands.
 However, in the first year of its existence no chicks were produced because of human disturbance and predation by foxes and feral cats.
-The gannets have subsequently been protected both by limiting public access to a viewing site overlooking the colony and by the presence of two Maremma Sheepdogs to deter predators.
+The gannets have subsequently been protected by an electric fence to exclude foxes, limiting public access to a viewing site overlooking the colony and by the presence of two Maremma Sheepdogs to deter predators.
 Colony size has grown to about 3000 birds.